-- o Partnership Agreement, if any, and all amendments thereto; - o name, email and phone number for each partner; and - o social security number for each partner for tax reporting purposes. - o Additionally, the partners of the partnership may need to sign a resolution authorizing the transaction and confirming there are no amendments or modifications to the Partnership Agreement provided.
+- o Partnership Agreement, if any, and all amendments thereto; - o name, email and phone number for each partner; and - o social security number for each partner for tax reporting purposes. - Additionally, the partners of the partnership may need to sign a resolution prior to or at closing authorizing the transaction and confirming there have not been any amendments or modifications to the Partnership Agreement provided.

-Wagon Wheel does have an attorney team available to help your buyer create a buying entity, if needed.
+Wagon Wheel does have attorneys available to help your buyer create a buying entity, if needed.

 Additionally, prior to closing, the buyer or seller will want to make sure the subject entity is in good standing with the Secretary of State where the entity was formed.
-Often times there are taxes that have not been paid or a similar administrative issue that can delay closing if not addressed early in the process.
+Often times, there are taxes that have not been paid or a similar administrative issue that can delay closing if not addressed early in the process.